 Genius Programming: If you close the 3DS during the sound-test, the game will normally suspend as usual.
 However, if you close the 3DS during the sound-test while headphones or speakers are connected, it will not.

-Interface Spoiler: Many potential ones are averted; the % completion counts are based on how many songs you have unlocked, not the total number.
+Many potential ones are averted; the % completion counts are based on how many songs you have unlocked, not the total number.
 The game will even give the player a crown for completing 100% of charts on a difficulty, only to take it away after a new song is unlocked.
 It seems to be played straight on the music player for total number of songs.

 Killer Rabbit: Staple monsters like the Behemoth and Ahriman appear.
 They've never looked cuter, but considering they're among the series's famous Demonic Spiders...

-Late Arrival Spoiler: Several of the major plot points of every single Final Fantasy game represented flash in the background of the Event Stages and the Ending Tracks, including summaries of the endings.
+Late-Arrival Spoiler: Several of the major plot points of every single Final Fantasy game represented flash in the background of the Event Stages and the Ending Tracks, including summaries of the endings.

 Lightning Bruiser: Of the thirteen characters you start the game with, at max level the only character with a natural star-rank in both Strength and Agility is Firion—plus he has the highest natural strength of said original lineup, outstripping even Cloud.
 In Curtain Call, Firion's stats are realigned to Stone Wall while Squall and Lilisette pick up the slack with stats that give them the best balance for transitioning from Field Music to Battle Music.

 Minimalist Run: If you want a high score, the game rewards you for making it through a song with no abilities or items equipped with a Stoic bonus of 2,000,000 points.
 Thankfully removed in the sequel, where there's no artificial restrictions for higher ranks.

-Min-Maxing: Depending on how hard a chart is for you, HP is either the Dump Stat or vitally important, along with cure and protect spells.
+Min-Maxing: Depending on how hard a chart is for you, HP is either the Dump Stat or vitally important, along with Cure and Protect spells.